Péter Boross: After premiership (1994–2010)

-Boross served as political advisor to Prime Minister Viktor Orbán, whose party the Fidesz won the 1998 election and the MDF also involved in the government as a coalition partner.
+Boross served as political advisor to Prime Minister Viktor Orbán, whose party the Fidesz won the 1998 election; the MDF was also involved in the government as a coalition partner.
 Since then Boross was long considered a supporter of Minister of Justice Ibolya Dávid, who became leader of the MDF in January 1999, replacing Sándor Lezsák.
 Boross did not run again for the position of party vice-president during the election of officials.
-His relationship with Orbán became conflictual by early 2001, even after replacement of ministers Attila Chikán and József Hámori.
+His relationship with Orbán became conflictual by early 2001, even after the replacement of ministers Attila Chikán and József Hámori.
 Boross also criticized the Orbán cabinet's economic policy and its biennial budget.
 In 2003, Boross left the MDF's national board.
 He was elected President of the National Memorial and Tribute Committee in 2006, replacing Anna Jókai who had held the position since 1999.

 He was elected as a Member of Parliament from his party's Pest County Regional List during the 2006 parliamentary election.
-Before the election's second round, Boross argued the left-liberal MSZP–SZDSZ governing coalition's advantage is unbeatable, therefore he received numerous criticism from the right-wing intellectuals.
+Before the election's second round, Boross argued the left-liberal MSZP–SZDSZ governing coalition's advantage is unbeatable, therefore he received much criticism from the right-wing intellectuals.
 He became a member of the National Security Committee following the election.
 In the upcoming years the MDF gradually shifted to the left-wing under the leadership of Ibolya Dávid.
 Boross was strongly opposed to the nomination of Socialist ex-minister Lajos Bokros to the head of the MDF party list during the 2009 European Parliament election.
 As a result, Boross resigned from his parliamentary seat on 31 January 2009.
 Due to his conservative party's shift to the left, resulting in the expulsion of several prominent party members, Boross decided to break all ties with the present party leadership on 13 June 2009.
 He finally left the party on 25 January 2010.